 The overwhelming majority of our income comes foundations.
 We are currently funded by Adessium, the Joffe Charitable Trust, the National Endowment for Democracy, Open Society Foundations and the William & Flora Hewlett Foundation.
 We have just joined the Money Trail consortium which also consists of Free Press Unlimited, Journalismfund.eu and Oxfam Novib.
 This is a consortium funded by the Netherlands National Postcode Lottery.

-Slightly less than 5% of our income comes from fees we charge organisations who ask us to be on training as well as course fees from Western journalists who want to attend our London trainings.
+Slightly less than 5% of our income comes from fees we charge organisations who ask us to put on training as well as course fees from Western journalists who want to attend our London trainings.